-Anna Maria Island – Perhaps one of Florida’s most interesting aquatic mammals, the Manatee has an unusual and fascinating story to tell.
+Perhaps one of Florida’s most interesting aquatic mammals, Manatees have an unusual and fascinating story to tell.
 This information page is to help with finding Manatees around Anna Maria Island.

 The Florida Manatee is a large grayish brown mammal with thick wrinkly skin often covered in algae.
 They grow to be 10-12 feet in length weighing up to 1,800 pounds, and may live 60 years in the wild.
 Manatees have a powerful flat tail that propels them through the water.
 Their front flippers are used to steer them, and occasionally they may use them to crawl along the water bottom or pull themselves partially on land to reach non submerged plant foods.
 Manatees have small eyes and no outer ear, but this doesn’t stop them from seeing and hearing well.